Skip to main content

 Follow best practices

 Protect your computer.
-When accessing your financial accounts online, look for https (with an s after the http) in the website address to verify that it’s a secure address.
+When accessing your financial accounts online, look for https (with an s after the http) in the website address to verify it’s a secure address.

 Use secure wireless networks.
 Always encrypt your wireless network with a strong password.
 Never access your personal accounts on a public Wi-Fi network.